eclipse/imagen/docs/guide/image-enhance/index.md

              exp(-|x| - |y|)

-The `javax.media.jai.ImageFunction` implementation would return the following values:
+The `org.eclipse.imagen.ImageFunction` implementation would return the following values:

 -   `isComplex()` would return false